Title: Superintendent of Mount Moriah Cemetery; farmer, real estate developer

 Early Life

 Horatio Sr. was the middle child of James Woods Jones and Mary Ellen Long.
 He had an older brother named James and his younger sister was Maude.
 They were all baptized in 1911 at St. James Kingsessing, an Episcopal church at 68th and Woodland Ave., a few blocks south of Mount Moriah.
-They certainly knew the many members of the Connell family who were involved there.
+They certainly knew the many members of the Connell family who were also involved there.

 James Woods Jones was the cemetery’s foreman for many years and became superintendent sometime after Horatio P. Connell died in 1927.
 In the 1920s the Jones family lived at 2114 South 63rd Street, which means James would walk less than a third of a mile to work at the cemetery.
 In 1927 Horatio Jones married Edythe Kirlin at her church in the Haddington section of West Philly.
 Their daughter Patricia was born the following year, but the marriage soon fell apart.
 The 1930 census reveals Edythe and Patricia were living with her parents back in Haddington.